IshakAtes/truck_signs_api/README.md

 **2. Build and Run the Application with Docker**
 > [!Note]
 > 🧠 Note: This project does not use Docker Compose.
-Both the database and app containers are started manually, allowing for fine-grained control and easier debugging.
+Both the database and app containers are started manually and added to the same network.

 **2.1 Create a Docker network**